WesleyThompson/LanguageComparison/README.md

 * Language purpose/genesis
   * Why was the language created?
     * Java
       * Needed an architecture-neutral language for developing on multiple different embedded electronics or on the World-Wide Web.
+[Source](http://www.oracle.com/technetwork/java/javase/overview/javahistory-index-198355.html)

     * C++
-      * Needed the performance of C but the easier large-scale development that classes in Simula provided.
+      * Needed the performance of C but the easier large-scale development that classes / Object-oriented in Simula provided.
+[Source](http://www.cplusplus.com/info/history/)

   * What problems was the language trying to address?
     * Java
       * Supporting multiple platforms requires compiling a different version for each platform.
 Sometimes supporting different platforms requires major rewrites.
+Java instead allows "Write once, Run anywhere".

     * C++
-      * Developing large scale software is difficult in low-level languages and many class oriented solutions at the time were too slow.
+      * Simula 67's new (at the time) Object Oriented paradigm was very useful for software development, but it was much slower than C and other low level solutions.
+C++ looked to combine the Object-Orientation of Simula with the speed and capability of C.

   * Is the language a reaction to a previous language or a replacement for another language?
     * Java
-      * Reaction to Objective-C
+      * Reaction to Objective-C, C/C++
-      * Sought to replace C++
+      * Sought to replace C/C++

     * C++
       * Reaction to Simula, and BCPL